cvishakh/cvishakh.github.io/README.md

 - I highly recommend to use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to deploy the website as EASIEST WAY.
 - To deploy your website, create github repository with your github username `<your-github-username>.github.io`.
 Please don't give any other name.
 - Push the generated code to the `main` branch of current repository.
-- <b>💡 Tip:</b> Make sure to set `analyticsId` from your Google Analytics account inside the Google Analytics script tag, if you want to use your own Google Analytics account.

 ## Tools Used 🛠️